alexandre-touret/alexandre-touret.github.io/content/posts/gcp_certification.en.md

 I took part of a learning program based on [Google Skills Boot Cloud Architect learning path](https://www.cloudskillsboost.google/paths/12).

 The pace is quite exhausting.
 I had to watch many videos and practice the hands-on labs.
+Over the course of 9 weeks, I dedicated at least 2 days each week to learning and practicing (not including the time spent reading the books).

 They were really well structurised.
 Besides, there were challenge labs that offered the opportunity to check if we understood all the concepts.
 No indications were given.